 How To Select A Die Spring

 Century Spring offers die springs in both oil-tempered and chrome-alloy.
-Die springs are used primarily in die machinery, but are also well-suited for applications where high- or shock-load stresses are required or when maximum cycle-life is important.
-To order, shop stock die springs online or request a quote for custom springs.
+Die springs are used primarily in die and press machinery, but provide reliable operation in any application with high-magnitude impact loads and/or high-frequency compression cycles.
+To order, you can shop stock die springs online or request a quote for custom springs.

 Selecting A Die Spring